explosion/spaCy/website/docs/usage/projects.md

 <Project id="integrations/fastapi">

 Get started with spaCy and FastAPI using our project template.
+It includes a simple REST API for processing batches of text, and usage examples for how to query your API from Python and JavaScript (Vanilla JS and React).

 </Project>